In order to supply competitive retail electric service (CRES), all providers are required to become certified by the PUCO.

 - Governmental aggregator - the legislative authority of a municipal corporation, the board of township trustees of a township or a board of county commissioners of a county that aggregates the citizens of a municipal corporation, township or unincorporated areas of a county in accordance with Section 4928.20 of the Ohio Revised Code for the purpose of purchasing retail electric generation service on an aggregated basis.

-- Power Brokerage - a person who assumes the contractual and legal responsibility for the sale and/or arrangement for the supply of retail electric generation service to a retail customer in Ohio without taking title to the power supplied.
+- Power Brokerage - means assuming the contractual and legal responsibility for the Sale and/or arrangement for the supply of electric generation service to a retail customer in this state without taking title to the electric power supplied.

 - Power marketer - a person who assumes the contractual and legal responsibility for the sale and provision of retail electric generation service to a retail customer who had title to the electric power provided at some point during the transaction.